CLIL (Content and Language Integrated Learning) Methodology in Higher Education

 Utrecht, The Netherlands

 A practical CLIL (content and language integrated learning) methodology course for teachers and lecturers working through English in higher education (HE).
-During the course, you develop and improve your understanding, expertise and skills related to CLIL in higher education.
-Topics include: interactive lecturing, encouraging your international students to speak, activating students, guiding understanding.
-At the end of the week, participants go away with a completed personal project.
+During the course, you develop and improve your understanding, expertise and skills related to CLIL and English Medium Instruction (EMI) in higher education.
+The course is practical and for those who would like to learn to involve students more in learning.

-Lecturers and teachers working in higher education who are teaching in English.
+Lecturers in higher education who are teaching - or going to teach - their subject through English.

 At the end of the course, participants will be able:

 • To expand and improve their understanding, expertise and skills related to content and language integrated learning (CLIL) in higher education.

 • To use a range of practical activities for working with CLIL in higher education, particularly active learning and interactive activities for students in higher education;

 • To apply the knowledge and skills to create their own high quality CLIL education;